Microtome/websocket-serial-server/README.md

 totally go south
 * [x] Remove sub_id from SerialRequest and send it as tuple with sub_id to handler method
+* [ ] Use something like Rustache to manage the html template?
+That way brackets don't need doubling up.

 ## Limitations